thriveweb/sailinginparadise/content/pages/boats.md

       T﻿his vessel is currently available to pre-book from 7 November 2023.

-      Please note that the below photos are indicative only (supplied by manufacturer).
+      Please note that the below photos and video are indicative only (supplied by manufacturer).

       This vessel is a popular charter boat design in other areas and we are delighted to be welcoming the Seawind 1160 Resort to the Gold Coast Broadwater this year!

+      <iframe src="https://player.vimeo.com/video/826825730?h=0a983ef783" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
     boatFeatures:
       - content: 11.6m long, 6.5m wide
       - content: 4﻿3 passengers + 2 crew